Jade-Ray/PyTorch_experiment/JuniorNetwork/README.md

 - CNN

-    - `cnn_minst.py` : Using Convolutional Neural Network to train classifier of `MINST Dataset`
+    - `cnn_classifier_minst.py` : Using Convolutional Neural Network to train classifier of `MINST Dataset`

+    - `cnn_classifier_cifar10.py` : Using Convolutional Neural Network to train classifier of `CIFAR10 Dataset`

 - RNN